Why medical trunk stock is a risky blind spot

 The sad fact is that UDI data is not routinely collected on trunk stock and many items are used unchecked, these are red flags for patient safety plus a potential non-compliance for clinicians and the organization.

-It’s clear that capturing items at the POC, and making safety checks prior to consumption, is the model to aim for.
+It’s clear that capturing items at the point of care, and making product safety checks prior to consumption, can prevent never events and is the model to aim for.

 Snap & Go image recognition